Saturday, January 19, 2013 at 8:40 AM

 We maintained what I thought to be an authentic relationship by communicating frequently online and on the phone, and I grew to care deeply about her.

 (Associated Press, January 17, 2013)

-But trust me folks, it strains credulity to think that Te’o was not in on the joke.
+But trust me folks, it strains credulity to think that Te’o was not in on the “joke.”
 He insists, for example, that he had almost daily phone conversations with his imaginary girlfriend.
 Yet no girl or guy has come forward to say that he or she was the person on the other line playing him for a fool.
-And what a fool he would have to have been if he could not tell that, all the while, he was just speaking either to one of his (male) friends or to a number of different people all pretending to be her.
+And what a fool he had to be if he could not tell that, all the while, he was just speaking either to one of his (male) friends or to a number of different people all pretending to be her.

 Which begs the question.
 Why perpetrate such a hoax?
-I suspect what I alluded to above probably offers the best explanation; namely, that he saw how inspiring his story was – not just to his teammates, but to the entire world of sports once his team kept winning games, and it even looked like he might win the Heisman Trophy: think munchausen by proxy on steroids.
+I suspect what I alluded to above probably offers the best explanation; namely, that he saw how inspiring his story was—not just to his teammates, but to the entire world of sports once his team kept winning games.
+He probably even began having delusions about winning the Heisman Trophy: think Munchausen by proxy on steroids.